-Seminars are designed to acquaint the student with aspects of engineering that are not normally encountered in classes and school activities and include a wide range of topics such as the significance of engineering as a profession, ethical problems in engineering, and skills required for a successful engineering career.
+Seminar (COE1885) is designed to acquaint the student with aspects of engineering that are not normally encountered in classes and school activities and include a wide range of topics such as the significance of engineering as a profession, ethical problems in engineering, and skills required for a successful engineering career.

 Seminar is required of all students registered full-time in the fall and spring semesters.
 Students are required to attend a minimum of six seminars each semester.

 If students are in the co-op program, they are not required to take Seminar during the fall and spring terms that they're working.